 Frequently Asked Questions

 Plantains are gluten-free and vegetarian.
-However, because they are very sugary when ripe and fried in butter, no, they are not really “healthy.”
+However, because they are very sugary when ripe, and fried in butter, no, they are not really “healthy.”
 But they are tasty!

 If your plantains taste and feel more starchy, like a potato, you likely didn’t use a ripe enough plantain.
 They need to be nearly or entirely black to get that sweet caramelization when fried in hot oil.

-Plantains originated in Southeast Asia before becoming a staple in African and then Caribbean and Central American cuisine.
+Plantains originated in Southeast Asia before becoming a staple in African, and then the Caribbean and Central American cuisine.
 So truly, they pair with just about any dish!
 We love to enjoy them with black beans or Frijoles de la Olla, Carne Guisada (con Papas), Jamaican Peas and Rice, Spicy Jollof Rice, and Cuban Beef Picadillo.

 You can also serve homemade sweet fried plantains with dipping sauces, like ketchup, banana ketchup, sweet chili sauce, your favorite hot sauce, or a garlic sauce.

 They have the best texture and taste when enjoyed shortly after being fried.
-You can store leftover plantains in an airtight container after they’ve cooled, and keep in the fridge for up to 3 days.
-Reheat in an oven, toaster, or give a quick fry on the stovetop.
+You can store leftover plantains in an airtight container after they’ve cooled, and keep them in the fridge for up to 3 days.
+Reheat in an oven, or toaster, or give a quick fry on the stovetop.
 I do not recommend trying to freeze fried sweet plantains.